Skip to Content

 People tend to default to science and technology for solutions.
 Yet social scientists also develop deep insights for solving complex problems.
 Massey sociologists are taking things a step further.
 They’ve come to appreciate the importance that hope plays in critical analysis – whether of everyday life, a social issue, or a bleak, global scenario.

 Their new suite of teaching resources attuned to the challenges of this century will help to enable this generation to re-fashion hope for these times – hope that people can make changes and envisage a better future.
-In this vein, sociologists have created a set of ground-breaking undergraduate papers – with titles such as: ‘The Stuff of Everyday Life’; ‘Imagining Other Worlds’; ‘Gender: Bodies that Matter’; ‘The Politics of Truth’ and ‘The Anthropocene: Towards a Politics of Hope’.
+In this vein, sociologists have created a set of ground-breaking undergraduate papers – with titles such as: ‘The Stuff of Everyday Life’; ‘Imagining Other Worlds’; ‘Gender: Bodies that Matter’; ‘The Politics of Truth’, 'Social Inequality and Justice' and ‘The Anthropocene: Towards a Politics of Hope’.